bieniu/ha-gios/README.md

 ![Screenshot](https://github.com/bieniu/ha-gios/blob/master/images/gios-ha.png?raw=true)

-The component collects data about air quality in Poland from [GIOŚ](http://powietrze.gios.gov.pl/pjp/current) and present as sensors in Home Assitant.
+The integration collects data about air quality in Poland from [GIOŚ](http://powietrze.gios.gov.pl/pjp/current) and present as sensors in Home Assitant.
+You can add this to Home Assistant via `Configuration -> Integrations -> Add -> Airly` or `configuration.yaml` file.
+You can add this integration several times for different locations, e.g. home and work.

 ## How to find station_id
 - go to http://powietrze.gios.gov.pl/pjp/current